Podcastindex-org/docs-api/README.md

 This call returns all of the feeds that match the search terms **in the title** of the feed.

+This is ordered by the last-released episode, with the latest at the top of the results.

 <br>

 ### Podcasts